biratkdk/Dokan-Ecommerce/README.md

 - `40` tests passing

+## Recommendation Engine

+Product search and recommendations are powered by real machine learning, not keyword matching:

+- **Content-based search and "similar products"** — `dokan/intelligence.py` fits a `TfidfVectorizer` (scikit-learn) over each product's title, description, category, brand, tags, and attributes, then ranks results by cosine similarity.
+Catalog search blends this semantic score with lexical exact/contains boosts on title and brand.
+- **"Customers who bought this also bought" (cart cross-sell)** — an item-based collaborative filtering model built from historical order baskets.
+Item-item cosine similarity is computed over co-purchase counts, the same family of technique used in production recommender systems.
+Products with no order history yet (cold start) fall back to the content-based model.
+- **Offline evaluation** — `python manage.py evaluate_recommendations` runs a
+  leave-one-out hit-rate@k evaluation over historical order baskets and reports the collaborative-filtering model's hit rate against a popularity baseline, so the recommendation quality is a measured number, not a claim.

+This replaced an earlier version of `intelligence.py` that used keyword/token-overlap heuristics labelled as an "AI assistant."
+The current version is a real, defensible ML implementation appropriate to cite in a viva.

 ## Why This Is Stronger Than a Basic Student Ecommerce Project

 Many final year ecommerce projects stop at: